Required minimum distributions (RMDs)

 RMD rules do not apply to the original Roth IRA owner.
 RMD rules do apply to beneficiaries who settle to an inherited Roth IRA.
 Spouse beneficiaries can move the assets to their own Roth IRA instead of an inherited Roth IRA to avoid RMDs.

 Roth accounts in 401(k) and 403(b) plans are subject to RMD requirements, so you may want to roll your plan to a Roth IRA to avoid the distribution requirements.
-Before doing so, be sure to consider the effect of this decision on the 5-year holding period for qualified distributions.
+Before doing so, be sure to consider the effect of this decision on the five-year holding period for qualified distributions if you have not met the five year requirement in your employer plan.

 RMDs from more than one plan